How Do Java Developers Reuse StackOverflow Answers in Their GitHub Projects?: Experiments

 Among the five categories mentioned above, the dominant category coding task covers all nine topics.
 In particular, within the 102 discussion threads, 35 threads focus on data processing, 29 threads discuss feature implementation in a certain context, and 14 threads are about the inspection or manipulation of program execution at runtime.
 The optimization category covers five topics: data processing, file processing, algorithm, data structure, and inspection/manipulation of program execution at runtime.
 The debugging category covers even fewer topics: data processing and feature implementation in a certain context, mainly because there are a lot fewer threads covered by this category.

 Among the nine topics, the most popular four topics are: data processing, feature implementation in a certain context, inspection/manipulation of program execution at runtime, and file processing.
-Each of the topics covers 46, 30, 15, and 13 threads.
-Our observations imply that when answerers respond to questions of these four topics, their answers are more likely to be reused by developers.
+Each of the topics separately covers 46, 30, 15, and 13 threads.